datawire/ambassador-docs/docs/edge-stack/2.0/tutorials/getting-started.md

 <GettingStartedEdgeStack20Tabs/>

-<Alert severity="success"><b>Success!</b> You have installed $productName$, now let's get some traffic flowing to your services.</Alert>
+<Alert severity="success"><b>Success!</b> At this point, you have installed $productName$.
+Now let's get some traffic flowing to your services.</Alert>

 ## 2. Routing traffic from the edge

-Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define $productName$’s desired state.
-The workflow you are going to build uses a simple demo app and the **AmbassadorMapping CRD**, which is the core resource that you will use with $productName$.
-It lets you route requests by host and URL path from the edge of your cluster to Kubernetes services.
+$productName$ uses Kubernetes Custom Resource Definitions (CRDs) to declaratively define its desired state.
+The workflow you are going to build uses a simple demo app, a **`Listener` CRD**, and a **`Mapping` CRD**.
+The `Listener` CRD tells $productName$ what port to listen on, and the `Mapping` CRD tells $productName$ how to route incoming requests by host and URL path from the edge of your cluster to Kubernetes services.

-1. First, create an AmbassadorListener resources:
+1. Start by creating a `Listener` resource for HTTP on port 8080:

 ```
 kubectl apply -f - <<EOF
 ---
-apiVersion: x.getambassador.io/v3alpha1
+apiVersion: getambassador.io/v3alpha1
-kind: AmbassadorListener
+kind: Listener
 metadata:
   name: $productDeploymentName$-listener-8080
   namespace: $productNamespace$